Princess Galitzine, born Countess of Carlow

 Russian Army, served as aide-

-With the Bolsheviks success in the Russian Civil War it soon became evident that Princess Catherine and her young family had no future in Russia, therefore faced with the encroaching Red terror the family left the country in April 1919 aboard the British ship HMS Grafton.
+With the Bolsheviks success in the Russian Civil War it soon became evident that Princess Catherine and her young family had no future in Russia, therefore faced with the encroaching Red terror they left the country in April 1919 aboard the British ship HMS Grafton.
 After a change of ships in Constantinople the family finally disembarked in Italy and proceeded to make their way through France, where her mother, sister and brother initially settled, to the United Kingdom where Princess Catherine and her husband had decided to make their home.
 Her sister and her children later joined them in Britain.
 In 1921 Princess Catherine and Prince Vladimir rented Chessington Hall in Surrey which became their home for the next 14 years and a gathering place for the exiled Russian community in Britain.
 To support his family Prince Vladimir initially tried his hand at chicken and turkey farming before opening a Russian art shop in Berkley Square, London.

 In February 1933 having been in the country for over a decade Prince Vladimir applied to the Home Secretary for naturalisation as a British citizen.
 Two months later in April 1933, Prince Vladimir along with his three sons, received their certificates of naturalisation and made their oaths of allegiance.
 In 1935 the family left Chessington moving into a house at 131 Croxted Road in West Dulwich, London.
 In the capital Princess Catherine and her husband were prominent members of the Russian community and regulars on the London social scene.
 Princess Catherine was also actively engaged in charitable causes in support of the Russian Orthodox Church and the Russian Red Cross Society which provided support to Russian refugees living in Britain.

 During the Second World War Princess Catherine was again involved in the war effort, this time working as a civil servant in the Postal Censorship Department in London.
 On 8 October 1940 she was seriously injured while on her way to work when the bus she was travelling in down the Gray’s Inn Road was hit by a bomb in a German raid.
-She died later the same day at the Royal Free Hospital aged 49.
+She died later that day at the Royal Free Hospital aged 49.
 Her funeral was held on 10 October at the Russian Orthodox Church on Buckingham Palace Road, London in the presence of her widower, three sons, sister and brother in law.
 Among the other notable attendees were members of the exiled Russian imperial family and nobility.
 Following the funeral Princess Catherine was buried in Brompton Cemetery.
 She left an estate worth £406 3s (about £19,800 today) to her husband.